okeeffed/developer-notes/README.md

 ## Manual

-All the separate folders are found under `manual`.
+All the separate topics are found as folders under `manual`.

 ## Note